 Through the Pendo UI

-- Select Manage Destination in the top-right corner of the page.
+- Select Manage destination in the top-right corner of the page.

 - Provide new credentials.